dart-lang/language/working/2364 - primary constructors/feature-specification.md

 *This means that initializing expressions can, apparently, use the value of instance variables declared by the same class (not, e.g., inherited ones).
-They will actually get the value of the primary header parameter, but this value is also guaranteed to be the initial value of the corresponding instance variable.*
+They will actually get the value of the declaring header parameter, but this value is also guaranteed to be the initial value of the corresponding instance variable.*

 *Note that it only applies to identifier expressions.
 In particular, this does not allow initializing expressions to assign to other instance variables.*

-The following errors apply to formal parameters of a primary constructor, be it in the header or in the body.
-Let _p_ be a formal parameter of a primary constructor in a class `C`:
+The following errors apply to formal parameters of a declaring constructor, be it in the header or in the body.
+Let _p_ be a formal parameter of a declaring constructor in a class `C`:

 A compile-time error occurs if _p_ contains a term of the form `this.v`, or `super.v` where `v` is an identifier, and _p_ has the modifier